Boby Techi

-Boby Techi (बोबी तेची) (born 9 January 1990) is an Indian indie pop-folk singer-songwriter and actor.
+Boby Techi (बोबी तेची) (born 9 January 1990) is an Indian indie pop-folk singer-songwriter.
 At the K-Pop India Contest 2013, she was awarded LG SONGSTAR of the year.
 As a singer, Techi has formerly collaborated with The Vinyl Records as the lead vocalist.
 Aside from her musical career, Techi has also branched out into acting.
 She made her film debut Stranger in My Land in 2014.

 Early life

 Boby Techi was born on 9 January 1990 in Itanagar, Arunachal Pradesh, India, the daughter of an Engineer.
 She is the second of five children.
 Techi was born to Donyi-Polo Family.
 She grew up in Arunachal Pradesh, where she studied in Donyi Polo Vidya Bhawan, and entered various talent competitions.
 The first song she performed on stage was 'Cry' by Mandy Moore.
 Techi has cited Sharon Van Etten, Mindy Gledhill, Megan Washington, Stars, Daughter, etc. as a major influence in regard to her love and passion for music.
 Boby Techi earned a university degree from the Gargi College, University of Delhi.